s-victor/TinyPedal/docs/customization.md

     position_x, position_y
 Define main window position on screen in pixels.
 Those values will be auto updated and saved.

+## Compatibility
+**Compatibility options can be accessed from `Config` menu in main window.**

+    enable_bypass_window_manager
+Set `true` to bypass window manager on X11 system, such as linux.
+This option does not affect windows system.
+This option is enabled by default on linux.
+Note, while this option is enabled, OBS may not be able to capture overlay widgets in streaming on linux.

+    enable_translucent_background
+Set `false` to disable translucent background.

+    enable_window_position_correction
+Set `true` to enable main application window position correction, which is used to correct window-off-screen issue with multi-screen.
+This option is enabled by default.

+    global_bkg_color
+Sets global background color for all widgets.

+Note, global background color will only be visible when `enable_translucent_background` option is disabled or translucent background is not supported.
+Some widgets with own background setting may override this option.

 ## User path